Richard Falley Cleveland: Marriage and family

 In Baltimore, Cleveland began courting Ann Neal, the daughter of a well-to-do bookseller.
 They married on September 10, 1829, and eventually had nine children together, born in several different states.
 Cleveland had his family live a frugal and inextravagant lifestyle, motivated by religious piety and also by his meager salary (never more than $1,000 per year).
 He was a strict Sabbath keeper, requiring his children to devote the entirety of Sundays to worship and prayer.
 At the time of Cleveland's death, seven children were still living at home.
 The Holland Patent congregation came to the family's aid by buying the house they lived in, and allowing them to live there free of charge.

-Cleveland's fifth son, Grover Cleveland, became the 22nd and 24th President of the United States, the first of only two presidents to serve non-consecutive terms (the second being Donald Trump).
+Cleveland's fifth son, Grover Cleveland, became the 22nd and 24th President of the United States and the first U.S. president to serve twice.
 He was 16 years old at the time of his father's death and reputedly learned of the event from a boy hawking newspapers.
 Grover Cleveland spoke highly of his father in later life, praising his godliness and devotion to family, and named one of his sons (Richard F. Cleveland) after him.
 His sister Rose (the family's youngest child) acted as First Lady for the first year or so of his presidency, sometimes assisted by her sister, Mary Hoyt, before his marriage to Frances Folsom.